|Address||Viale dei Gladiatori, Roma RM, Italy|

 Lazio tickets are also available at major official selling points and outlets.
 You can purchase them in more than 1,900 official sites around the city.
 At the same time, you can visit the official Lazio ticket page for online transactions.
 The prices are a bit lower if compared to Roma tickets.
 They start from £17 for the seat on the North Stand behind the net.
 The most expensive seats on the Main Stand will cost you about £71.

 As an old proverb says, all roads lead to Rome.
 Once you get to the Italian capital, you understand what that proverb actually means.
 The city welcomes millions of tourists from different countries.
 However, Booking.com will take care of the solid place to stay for a night.
 Simply choose necessary dates and filter the price that meets your budget.
 You will find plenty of great offers and hotels near Stadio Olimpico.
-We made all the work for you.
+I made all the work for you.
 Here is the list of best options.

 - Maison Flaminio – the property is an only 10-minute walk from the arena.
 Located in the peaceful area, it is a good place to rest after the match.
 The hotel provides a free access to the airport shuttle in addition to a fabulous breakfast included in the price.
 The price for a double room starts from £82/night.